-In Japanese there are several ways to refer to the mother.
-In this article we will see the most common ways to express this.
-It is worth remembering that when saying mother in japan, it is very important to know that the same word is not always used, thinking about it.
+In Japanese, there are several ways to refer to mother.
+In this article, we will see the most common ways to express this.
+It is worth remembering that when saying mother in Japan, it is very important to know that the same word is not always used, keeping that in mind.

-In this article we will look at the most common ways to talk about mother and everything that encompasses this word in Japanese.
+In this article, we will observe the most common ways to talk about mother and everything that encompasses this word in Japanese.

-When you refer to your mother and also the mother of others, aunts and grandparents, there are some ways to say, below we will see some of them.
+When you refer to your mother and also to the mothers of others, aunts, and grandmothers, there are some ways to say it; below we will see some of them.

 We also recommend reading: